• Better Parts

 Not only was the sign leaning, the solar panel mounted to it was also not producing enough electricity, especially during fall / winter season.
 In addition to abysmal solar production I also needed to remove the panel from the telephone pole.

 eBay has nice adjustable racking options for solar panels.
 Eco worthy themselves even have there own brand of solar racks.
-The rack system I utilized are pretty much just aluminum angle with holes milled and screws nuts and bolts included.
+The rack system I utilized are pretty much just aluminum angle bracket with holes milled and screws nuts and bolts included.
 The holes make it nice to customize the overall panel orientation.

 The included hardware with the rack consists of nuts, wingnuts, bolts and screws.
 Additionally the bolts that holds the aluminum brackets together were molded with nice plastic handles.
 The solar panel slope can be adjusted after the solar panel is mounted it's easy to grip the wing nuts and plastic molded handles.